Cocoom/Cocoom.github.io/docs/guide/msteams-app/teams-tabs.md

 - ➕ add a tab
 - ✔️ select the desired Cocoom knowledge base (if you have a hub)
-- ✔️ select the thematic thread to display
+- ✔️ select the thematic channel to display
 - 🖊 validate or change the name that will appear at the top of the tab